tickBit/Amiga-C64-SID-song-player/README.md

 More info in the PlaySID3 archive.

-NOTICE -- CORRECTION !!

-PlaySID3.0 can handle C64 songs, that have digitized instruments!
+PlaySID3.0 can handle C64 songs, that have digitized instruments.
 The problem is, the last High Voltage Sid Collection that supported the PSID format was HVSC #49.
 Fortunally, it is still availabe.
 The later HVSC's use RSID as format.
 PlaySID3.0's SIDConv seems to handle "normal" SID songs with that later format, but not those songs that have samples...

-I should put this correction notice inside the codes, too.

 * PlaySIDFile.c can be compiled without problems at least with DICE.
 * PlaySIDFile-VBCC.c can be compiled (with instructions in the source) at least with VBCC.